 Skip to content

-Learn how to create, organize, and manage your test flows in Flowguard.
+How to create, organize, and manage test flows in Flowguard.

-A flow is a complete test scenario that consists of multiple steps.
-Think of it as a recipe that tells Flowguard exactly what to do when testing a specific feature or user journey on your website.
+A flow is a complete test scenario made up of multiple steps.
+Think of it as a recipe that tells Flowguard what to do when testing a feature or user journey on your site.

 Flow Anatomy - Expand to see all properties